nojronatron/nojronatron.github.io/continuing-education/nojronablog-2024.md

 13. A WarningMessage is displayed indicating the table of contents has been created, and the anonymous function exits, returning null.
 14. Function `push()` is called on API `ExtensionContext` to add the `disposable` veriable to the `ExtensionContexts.subscriptions` Array.

+The 0.4.4 release is now Published to the VS Code Extension Marketplace! :tada:

 ### RegEx and the Multiline Setting

 - `^`: Start of string.
 In Multiline mode, this matches _immediately following_ a `\n` (newline) character.